jacopofar/clojure-for-the-brave/001_clojure_noob/README.md

 Leiningen also creates a project.clj file in the project root with the project metadata.

-Interestingly, it also generates documentation and test stubs.
+Interestingly, it also generates documentation and test stubs and the .gitignore and .hgignore files.

-Another cool thing is that `lein uberjar` generates an executable JAR of the project with no further plugins needed
+Another cool thing is that `lein uberjar` generates an executable JAR of the project with no further plugins needed, both a standalone and a Clojure-requiring one